 What Are Mirror Neurons?

-The first research on mirror neurons began in the 1990s, which is relatively new by scientific research standards.
-In fact, early research on mirror neurons began by studying non-human primates.
-Electrode signals indicated that the same part of the brain fired both when the subjects grabbed an object, and when they saw another primate grab the same object.
+The first research on mirror neurons is believed to have begun in the 1990s, which can be considered relatively new by scientific research standards.
+Early research on mirror neurons began primarily by studying non-human primates.
+Electrode signals indicated that the same part of the brain fired both when the subjects grabbed an object and when they saw another primate grab the same object.

 Mirror neurons seem to be even more developed in humans than in other animals.
-And that is part of what has led some people to claim these neurons are what make us human or led to our unique abilities in language and building civilizations.
-Current research is studying how these neurons may have contributed to empathy and the development of language, as well as possible connections to autism.
+That may be part of what has led some people to claim these neurons are what make us human or lead to our unique abilities in language and building civilizations.
+Current research is studying how these neurons may have contributed to empathy and language development, as well as the neurons’ possible connections to autism spectrum disorder.

-As stated, mirror neurons are in the brain.
+Mirror neurons are generally located within the brain.
 Specifically, researchers have found them in the premotor cortex, the supplementary motor area, the primary somatosensory cortex, the inferior parietal cortex, and the medial temporal cortex.

 How Mirror Neurons Are Used In Psychology